 True, being a professional requires you to have equipment worthy of the task at hand, but just because you are a professional does not mean you must work only on the DSLR.
-In fact, many professionals still rely on 35mm film cameras, abeit the good ones.
+In fact, many professionals still rely on 35mm film cameras, albeit the good ones.

 3. Maintenance of a DSLR

 Getting a DSLR is no child’s play.
 It requires your utmost dedication.
-You don’t just play with it, you have to always ensure that the camera is always in perfect condition.
+You don’t just play with it; you have to ensure that the camera is always in perfect condition.

 Now, how exactly can you take care of your precious, expensive DSLR?
 The answer is to buy a sensor cleaning kit.
 That would help you clean most of the items: sensor, lens, viewfinder lens, etc. Any dust that lands on the lens or sensor would show up on the final image.

-Dust in the viewfinder will be visible through your viewfinder scope and even though it is not that dangerous, it is wise to clean the dust to avoid any risks.
+Dust in the viewfinder will be visible through your viewfinder scope, and even though it is not that dangerous, it is wise to clean the dust to avoid any risks.

-Keep in mind that you do not necessarily have to buy the best camera in your budget and you could always compromise a little money on the body itself (as long as they both have the same sensor size) and get an additional lens instead.
+Keep in mind that you do not necessarily have to buy the best camera in your budget, and you could always compromise a little money on the body itself (as long as they both have the same sensor size) and get an additional lens instead.

-Nevertheless, if you want to get into the wedding photography or similar fields, it would be wiser to save money for a DSLR; P&S cameras do not do the newlyweds justice.
+Nevertheless, if you want to get into wedding photography or similar fields, it would be wiser to save money for a DSLR; P&S cameras do not do the newlyweds justice.

-Not only that but lenses cost a fortune at times and the type of photography you do would influence the type of lens required, whether it is a wide-angle lens, prime-lense or so on.
+Not only that, but lenses cost a fortune at times, and the type of photography you do would influence the type of lens required, whether it is a wide-angle lens, prime-lense, or so on.

 5. Funding your DSLR

-Now that you have posted a tweet on Twitter saying "Ouch!
+Now that you have posted a tweet on Twitter saying, “Ouch!
 Photography is an expensive hobby” or something similar, note that you can recover your losses and fund your DSLR with your DSLR, with a bit of hard work and some time, of course.
 One way to do this is by selling stock images or selling prints.

 Stock images are used by advertising agencies and people to complement their projects.
-These shots are taken mostly in-studio, some out, depicting models doing one action or another that can be used to supplement any written material in the right context, for example, an executive talking on phone, jewellery photographs, etc.
+These shots are taken mostly in-studio, some out, depicting models doing one action or another that can be used to supplement any written material in the right context, for example, an executive talking on the phone, jewelry photographs, etc.

-Users can also put their lens up for rent — though it might be a risky business and will require users to use their own judgement when picking the people who want to rent the lens.
+Users can also put their lens up for rent — though it might be a risky business and will require users to use their own judgment when picking the people who want to rent the lens.